RGBCube/site/site/blog/nix-iceberg.md

     if (&v1 == &v2) return true;
 ```

-This "temporary hack" was commited in 14 years ago.
+This "temporary hack" was commited in 15 years ago.
 You can do whatever you want
 with this information.

-## Nix Plugins
+## `nix plugins`

 As suprising as it sounds, Nix does indeed supports plugins.
 You can load
 plugins using the